marcioj/acts_as_notificable/README.md

 [![Build Status][travis_badge]][travis]

-:warning: This is stil under development
+:warning: This is still under development

 # Instalation

-Add to your Gemfile:
+Add in your Gemfile:

 `gem 'act_as_notificable', github: 'marcioj/act_as_notificable`